lucapette/website/content/writing/utility-modules-arent-useful.md

 That's really different from the way you would reuse code in, say, Golang or Java.

-To keep things practical, I'll discuss both the scenario in which you already have catch-all utility modules and the scenario in which you don't because yet.
+To keep things practical, I'll discuss both the scenario in which you already have catch-all utility modules and the scenario in which you don't.

 ## If you have them, get rid of them